 - Poor angles other than the front.

-3 – Dash Cam Front and Rear CHORTAU Dual Dash Cam
+3 – Dash Cam Front & Rear CHORTAU Dual Dash Cam

 Many consumers argue that a notification popping up on the screen when the memory is full does not equate to a loop recording feature (and we agree).
 This dash cam offers seamless loop recording that does not overwrite footage recorded due to the G-sensor protection.

-It also had “parking mode”, which means the dash cam still functions when you’re not at the wheel.
+It also had “parking mode”, which means the dashcam still functions when you’re not at the wheel.
 Worried about someone bumping, scraping or keying your car?
-Get the evidence on tape with this front and rear dash cam.
+Get the evidence on tape with this gadget.

 The installation is quite easy with the instruction manual with easily legible writing and pictures.
 Not to mention you get a free suction mount for your windshield.